ghost-goblin/CySA/part4.md

 ## Endpoint
 - Disk
+   + Sysinternals [DiskView](https://learn.microsoft.com/en-us/sysinternals/downloads/diskview) provides a GUI-based view of the disk with each cluster marked by the files and directories it contains
    + `C:\Windows\AppCompat\Programs\Amcache.hve` - Windows programs that were recently run on the system
    + `C:\Windows\System32\config` is where Windows stores passwords for local Windows users
    + `C:\Windows\System32\Config\RegBack`